 Food Hygiene Trainer

 James is an experienced teacher having worked in both Local Authority Primary and Secondary schools.
 He has experience of teaching in Independent Residential Schools with young people with behavioural, emotional and other needs.
-James oversees the education and learning aspects within Bachlaw Projects and for our newly opened and separately operated kindergarten.
+James oversees the education and learning aspects within Bachlaw Projects.
 He is a fully qualified internal trainer for our staff and for external agencies.

 Elaine is continuing the work of her late husband Jim.
 Elaine is a retired primary school teacher whose experience and knowledge are invaluable to Bachlaw Projects.